jeremygiberson/epidemic/README.md

 as a web, mobile native, console, or even windowed application.
 For the purpose of this exercise, a Web Application will be the presentation.

-This repository will be tagged with versions for each step of the process.
+This repository will be branched for each step of the process.

 ### Domain Logic Implementation
   1. Documentation - Event Storming.